Dawg4321/Dawg4321/README.md

 # About me
 Hello all, my name is Ryan and welcome to my github page!
 I mainly use this to keep track of personal projects.
 I love a good challenge and learning new skills!
 Feel free to contact me if you want to chat.

-Some of my interests include:
+## Interests
-- Computing and Processors
+- Computing and Processors :computer:
-- Software Development
+- Software Development :file_folder:
-- Baseball
+-  Baseball :baseball:
-- Guitar
+- Guitar :guitar:
-- Hiking
+- Hiking :evergreen_tree:
 # Languages
 Some languages I have experience using include:
 - C/C++